combinatorist/resume/resume-tim-eccleston.md

 (AxialHealthcare: March 2017 - Present)
 - Switched to Data Architecture Team started by new Enterprise Data Architect
 - Maintained code ownership for 'axialInsight' product, formerly called "Core Analytics" engine
-- Rebuilt and optimized axialInsight with Spark Scala on AWS EMR (migrated from Google Big Query)
+- Designed, rebuilt, and optimized axialInsight with Spark Scala on AWS EMR (migrated from Google Big Query)
+- Designed, built, documented, and trained others in novel time interval libraries for accuracy and performance
+- Piloted use of Scala Build Tool (cf. Maven, Ant)
+- Frequently consulted for and mentored across teams on Hadoop, Git, SDLC, Database / Data Pipeline design, etc
+- Frequently discussed compatibility and integration of our Hadoop-based apps with traditional apps
+- Regularly given projects to pilot / test new technologies
 - Pioneered "Code as Infrastructure" (Terraform) on Data Architecture team
 - Pioneered "Serverless Architecture" (AWS API Gateway, Lambda Functions, DynamoDB) at Axial
-- Built Terraform-deployable serverless API / backend to manage metadata for Data Lake
+- Designed serverless RESTful JSON backend API to manage metadata for Data Lake in NoSql store DynamoDB (cf. Cassandra)
 - Influenced many cross-functional, design, data architecture, and SDLC meetings and decisions
 - Reported code changes and impact to business and SOC
 - Began study for AWS Solutions Associate Certificate
 - Attended AWS RE:Invent Conference 2017
+- Began advanced tech evaluation and design work on a conversion to Apache Spark Streaming, Beam, or Flink

 ## Data Scientist
 (AxialHealthcare: September 2015 - February 2017)
-- Hired to do Data Science in early stages of startup (employee \#10)
+- Hired to do Data Science in early stages of Healthcare startup (employee \#10)
+- Worked with patient and practitioner data as well as medical and pharmacy claims
 - Found over-worked Data Scientists manually delivering ad hoc SQL results directly to clients
 - Determined greatest need was SDLC, not Data Science
   - Fixed over 40 (often intricate) analytical / healthcare data quality bugs
   - Completed over 100 analytical, design, and process improvements

 ### Acting as Data Science Engineer / Technical Lead
-  - Conceived & built tools to parse, plan, and run arbitrary SQL queries en masse (Python, Celery)
+  - Conceived & built tools to parse, plan, and run arbitrary SQL queries en masse (Python, Celery, Redis (cf. Kafka), RegEx)
   - Advocated, demonstrated, and trained in Git, Python, SDLC, SQL, and RDB design for team
   - Earned ownership and began productionalization of "Core Analytics" engine (axialInsight)
+  - Maintained Continuous Integration test suite in Jenkins
   - Defined releases and reported methodological / analytical impact to President and leadership
   - Planned major "Core Analytics" engine redesign, creating simplified API layer
   - Analyzed risk and scope of switching from GBQ to AWS Redshift, Postgres, or Apache Spark